TangoEnSkai/intro-to-git/README.md

 # intro-to-git

-This is a note of self-study on GitHub by taking a lecture to get some idea how to teach GitHub to beginners.
-The original notes are mainly coming from the lecture, but I may updates some additional notes or tips.
+This is a simple note about using GitHub from several resources to introduce GitHub to beginners.

 ---